 This is normal, especially around feeding time, but it can become too much when it is constant and is also a tripping hazard.

 Sitting on your laptop, book, in front of the TV

 When you sit down, the cat thinks it’s an opportune time to sit on your lap, but your attention is on a book, the TV, a laptop.
 So what does the cat do?
 Blocks your view, so that you will focus on him instead.

 Pawing at or climbing onto you

 Similar to the above scenario, as soon as you sit down, the cat comes along and climbs on your lap.
-This can become even more intense when you are talking on the phone or watching the TV because he is feeling ignored.
+This can become even more intense when you are talking on the phone or watching TV because he is feeling ignored.

-Scratching is a normal behaviour which helps the cat shed the outer layer of the claw and stretch the shoulders and legs, and transfer the cat’s scent onto the object.
+Scratching is normal behaviour that helps the cat shed the outer layer of the claw and stretch the shoulders and legs, and transfer the cat’s scent onto the object.
 When the target is a sofa or the carpet, humans react by shouting at the cat, which gives the cat attention.

 We cannot and should not attempt to eliminate scratching because it is a natural and necessary behaviour.
 A sturdy cat tree is a must for all homes with cats.